apache/security-site/content/projects/airflow/_index.md

 ### Affected

-* Apache Airflow at Apache Airflow 2.0.0
+* Apache Airflow at 2.0.0
-* Apache Airflow at Apache Airflow 2.0.1
+* Apache Airflow at 2.0.1
 * Apache Airflow from Apache Airflow before 1.10.15